 Vertigo Treatment Magill

-At Core Physiotherapy and Pilates Studio, we take a structured approach to evaluating and managing vertigo and dizziness in Magill.
+Core Physio & Pilates offers a dedicated and systematic approach to assessing and addressing vertigo and dizziness in Magill.

 Vertigo involves sensations of spinning or feeling off-balance, often stemming from issues in the inner ear, where structures and nerves detect our body’s positioning.
 Conditions such as Benign Paroxysmal Positional Vertigo (BPPV), vestibular neuritis, migraines, and low blood pressure are among the common causes of dizziness.